catmcgarvey/branching-strategy-demo/graph_ql_example.md

  }
 }
 ```
-7. We will need to add variable values which will be used to call the addReaction method.
+In order for this to work we will also need to add the variable values which will be used to call the addReaction method.
+The content value below indicates the emoji which will be posted.
+Try one out.

 ```
 {